Please review! :-)

 Meeting after meeting.
 It was utterly tedious.

-Do people always have to arrange them just to arrange another?
-Chris cynically thought.
+Do people always have to arrange them just to organize another?
+Chris thought cynically.

-Trade negotiations this particular assembly was called for but all he ever heard was constant bickering between Capital Republic (CR) Representatives and then deceitful smiles whenever representatives from other none Republican communities came to make a petition or deal.
+Trade negotiations were what this particular assembly was called for, but all he ever heard was constant bickering between the Capital Republic (CR) Representatives and then deceitful smiles whenever representatives from other non-Republican communities came to make a petition, deal or barter agreement.

-He wanted to be back at the Citadel with his wife Sarah and he wanted to see his children in Vault 101 or 'Vault town' as Wasters were now want to call it.
-A terribly bland name for his old childhood home but it served its purpose.
+He wanted to be back at the Citadel with his wife Sarah, and he wanted to see James Jr and Maria his children in Vault 101 or 'Vault town' as some Wastelanders were now want to call it.
+A terribly uninspired name for his old childhood home but it served its purpose.

 It fits, I suppose.
-Dull greys and stark whites don't make for entertaining monikers.
+Dull grays and stark whites don't make for interesting monikers.
+He pondered mirthfully.

 "…Chairman Lancaster do you have anything to add?"